anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 it still must be made sure that the registrar decides about accepting or declining a request to join the domain, as required in {{RFC8995, Section 5.3}}.
-As this pertains also to obtaining an valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the domain CA.\
+As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the domain CA.
 There are various ways how to fulfill this, including:

 * implicit consent

 * the registrar signals its consent to the backend RA or CA out-of-band before or during the enrollment phase

 * the registrar provides its consent using an extra message that is transferred on the same channel as the enrollment messages, possibly in a TLS tunnel.

-* the registrar states its consent by signing, in addition to the pledge, the authenticated self-contained certificate enrollment request message.\
+* the registrar states its consent by signing, in addition to the pledge, the authenticated self-contained certificate enrollment request message.
   When using CMP, this may be done using a so-called nested message, as described in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.2.2.1}}.